Therapy, Recreational, Educational and Exploration opportunities for individuals with disabilities and their families.

 To improve the lives of individuals with disabilities and their families through Therapy, Recreation, Education and Exploration.

 Formerly known as Therapeutic Horsemanship, TREE House of Greater St. Louis is the legacy of a visionary commitment from three extraordinary St. Louis women – Susie Duesinger, Sandy Rafferty and Laura Carpenter Balding – who began the program in 1975 because they believed in the benefit of equine-assisted therapy for children with disabilities.
 The organization has accomplished much over its 40+ year history growing from five riders the first year to now serving more than 300 individuals annually.
 During the early years, TREE House leased several different sites, including Three Creek Farm in St. Charles County and Wessel Stables in Weldon Spring.
-In 2005, the organization moved into its current facility, which is situated on 88 acres in Wentzville, Missouri.
+In 2005, the organization moved into its current facility in western St. Charles County.

 What started out with borrowed horses in a friend’s barn, has evolved into a state-of-the-art, 90 acre campus with a herd of 25 specially trained therapy horses.
 The TH team of 250+ volunteers, therapists and horses serve hundreds of local children, adults, and veterans with disabilities and their families each year.
 TH serves people from five different counties in the Greater St. Louis Metropolitan Area.

 In 2014, Therapeutic Horsemanship officially changed its name to the TREE House of Greater St. Louis.
-TREE stands for therapy, recreation, education and exploration – the four main branches of the TREE House.
+TREE stands for Therapy, Recreation, Education and Exploration – the four main branches of the TREE House.
 Our goal is to expand programs and services in these four areas to fill the current gap of services and recreational activities in the greater St. Louis area for children, adults, and veterans with disabilities.
-Our therapeutic riding program remains the cornerstone for all future expansion.
+Therapeutic Horsemanship – our equine-assisted therapies and activities – remain the cornerstone for all future expansion.

 In 2018, we are celebrating our 44th year of serving the Greater St. Louis Community!
-The video at right explains the history and development of our organization and describes how what we do changes the lives of so many children and adults with disabilities each year.
+The video at right explains the history of TH.
+Because of you, many lives are changed!